Home

 Herman Selleslags (BE, °1938) is one of Belgium’s most famous photographers.
 In 2015, he donated his archive, and that of his father Rik, to FOMU.
 Over the course of half a century, Selleslags built up an incredible photography archive.
 Hundreds of thousands of photographs, glass plates, slides, negatives, press prints, pocket diaries, contact sheets and cameras were relocated to the FOMU depots.
 The multitudinous archive boxes are literally and figuratively the heart of the exhibition Selleslags Unpacks.

-Cover photo: Herman Selleslags, Ghent, 1974, Collection FOMU, P/1978/27/2, © Herman Selleslags
+Photo: Herman Selleslags, Ghent, 1974, Collection FOMU, P/1978/27/2, © Herman Selleslags

 Mariken Wessels - Taking Off.
 Henry my Neighbor

-Photography Inc. - From luxury product to mass medium
+Photography Inc. - From Luxury Product to Mass Medium

 August Sander - Masterpieces and discoveries